-Dr. Ryan Hurley serves as the Regional Deputy Director of the Midwest Regional TAC Center, bringing experience as a community organizer, Community School Coordinator, and the Director of a regional Community Schools initiative.
+Dr. Ryan Hurley serves as the Midwestern Regional Deputy Director for the Coalition for Community Schools, bringing experience as a community organizer, Community School Coordinator, and the Director of a regional Community Schools initiative.

 As the Director, Hurley supported the establishment and growth of a network of Community Schools, developed cross-sector partnerships, and worked collaboratively with many individuals and organizations to develop a transformational strategy grounded in shared leadership, equity, and cultural relevance.
 Over seven years, the partnership grew exponentially and is regularly recognized as a best practice in systems building across the national Community Schools network, secured a highly competitive multi-year Department of Education grant and supported the passing of a Community Schools policy locally.
 Hurley has supported and advocated for Community Schools policies and strategies at the local, regional, and national level.

 When thinking about what led him to this work, Hurley shares that “as a public schools organizer, Community Schools emerged as a key strategy to work towards creating equitable systems.
 In 2012, I attended my first Community Schools conference and have spent the last decade working alongside local and national leaders to learn and advocate for sustainable Community Schools.”